iwsylit/spotify-utils/README.md

     - `python3 main.py fork f3ed4n4boipjflbzepw7rffte mischmasz`
  * Create group of *PLAYLIST_NAME_1* and *PLAYLIST_NAME_2* playlists called *GROUP_NAME*:
     - `python3 main.py group GROUP_NAME -p PLAYLIST_NAME_1 PLAYLIST_NAME_2`

+## API usage

+To run the API use `run.sh` script in `src/api` directory.
+The API is available on `9876` port by default.
+See Swagger docs on `0.0.0.0:9876/docs` for more help.